kellyluo25/recollectives/_posts/2022-11-04-to-klyluo-with-love.md

 <br />
 <br />

-The first time the internet made me cry, my best friend in middle school updated her Facebook status to say, “she’s such a hypocrite.”
+The first time the internet made me cry, my best friend in middle school updated her Facebook status to say “she’s such a hypocrite.”
 I knew it was about me before she ever needed to tag me in it.
-I stared at it for thirty minutes, a public declaration of how awful I was as a person, and burst into tears.
+I stared at it for thirty minutes, this ugly, public declaration of how awful I was as a person, and burst into tears.
 I cried because I was publicly flayed for something I didn’t fully understand.
-I felt fragile and dumb, and cried some more.
+I felt fragile and dumb, and then cried some more.

 Her post was two clicks away from bright, beaming headlines about housing foreclosures and oil spills and hurricane devastation.
 Americans were losing their homes and waterfowl were drowning in crude slicks, and my (former) best friend called me a hypocrite to the digital public before she said it to my face.
+There was a long list of other, better things to cry over.

 I learned a few things from the news those years: the news taught the late-aughts a moral lesson about precarity.
 The adults put their trust in institutions, and the dramatic irony was that the institutions will choose themselves before they choose you, each and every time.
 Emotions were precarious, not precious, and so were human egos.

 The whiplash is treacherous.
 Everything matters, but nothing matters.
 Minimizes what you’re feeling, again and again.
 Explodes the little things, like fiery sparks that push your emotional buttons; then shuts it away because the world is bigger than you.
 Too big for you and your little hypocrisy.